 Augers are well suited for a wide variety of materials.

-This is because their nature is such that they can easily drill and remove material that prevents clogging.
+This is because their nature is such that they can quickly drill and remove material that prevents clogging.

 What are the Different Types of Augers?